News and Professional Development Activities

 Password: C-SPANCLASSROOM

-For resources from all 50 states, visit our State History Resources page, but below is a sampling of some of our state-specific resources:
+For resources from all 50 states, visit our page, but below is a sampling of some of our state-specific resources:

-This summer our three Teacher Fellows mined our archive of history programming to create and organize Bell Ringers and other resources that relate specifically to state history, showcasing historical events for all 50 states, Puerto Rico and the District of Columbia.
-The content is organized alphabetically by state on our new State History Resources page.
+This summer our three mined our archive of history programming to create and organize Bell Ringers and other resources that relate specifically to state history, showcasing historical events for all 50 states, Puerto Rico and the District of Columbia.
+The content is organized alphabetically by state on our new page.

 Want your students to view our Lessons and Bell Ringers at home or on their individual devices?
 Consider creating a generic account for your classes to use, or use the following log-in: